AVADOLearning/moodle-componentmgr/README.md

 1. Clone this repository somewhere on your disk.
 2. Ensure our `bin` directory is on your system `PATH`.
-3. Execute `composer install` within the repository to obtain the dependencies.
+3. Run `composer install` within the repository to obtain the dependencies.

 ## `install` usage

-In this mode, Component Manager is executed from the root directory of a Moodle site.
+In this mode, Component Manager is launched from the root directory of a Moodle site.
 It reads the project and project lock files from the present working directory, then deploys the specified components from the specified package repositories.
 This mode is designed for use in development environments.